hotkit/fost-mobile/README.md

 Android build configuration for NDK with Boost and Fost libraries.

-It needs at least r10d and it uses C++14.
+It needs at least r10d and it uses C++14 and the Clang compiler.

 ## To use ##